 According to Shea, the scale is one aspect that you'll want to consider carefully when planning the layout of a space.
-"If furniture isn't to scale with the room, you run into a space feeling sparse or cluttered," the designer points out.
-"It's not a good look."
+"If furniture isn't to scale with the room, you run into a space feeling sparse or cluttered," she points out.
 However, when you nail the perfect scale, it can make pieces look more expensive than they might actually be.

 In order to avoid this common mistake, you'll want to meticulously measure any space you're planning on decorating before making any major purchases.
 Shea recommends leaving three feet between each piece of furniture for easy mobility.
-"It also gives each piece enough room to breathe and shine on its own," the designer adds.
+"It also gives each piece enough room to breathe and shine on its own," she says.

 Then, once you've picked out pieces that you think will work well, try mapping out the furniture on the floor to get an idea of how it would all look in real life.
 This is a simple way to get a visual sense of your potential décor if you're not familiar with space planning tools, Shea explains.